 - Mask it!
 I don’t mean cover it up.
 I mean get cozy with your favourite detoxifying mask.
 As soon as I know I’m on the mend, I like to reach for my Dead Sea Mud Mask to draw out all those extra bits of grossness trying to hide in my pores.
 There’s something so satisfying about seeing those little spots of oil that get drawn out as this mask dries.
 Alternatively, you could use our Charcoal Detox Mask or Dry Clay Mask (I suggest mixing with aloe).

 - Deep clean!
 We all want to know that those germs have left the building when we’re sick.
 Pillowcases, wash clothes and any other articles of material that regularly touch your face should hit the wash as often as possible when you’re sick.
 You’re sweating out a lot of bacteria, and we don’t them to be getting quality time with our skin.
-Same goes with your makeup brushes.
+Same goes for your makeup brushes.
 While I don’t like to wear a lot of makeup when sick, if I happen to, I’ll make sure my brushes get a deep clean (even if it’s not my regular day to do so).

 While most of these are normal parts of a balanced routine, it’s extra important to stay on top of things when you’re sick (even if it’s the only thing you accomplish that day).
 Our bodies have an amazing ability to push out bacteria and other invaders, but we need to ensure we’re doing our part of the “clean-up” to prevent breakouts from happening.
 It will be one less thing to worry about and you’ll be back on your feet, radiant as always!